How To Get Rid Of Wasps In Florida

 Though wasps are often mistaken for bees, the truth is that they're an entirely different species.

-• Bees make their nests from wax.
-Wasps make their nests from different materials, including mud or paper-like materials of chewed wood particles and their saliva.
+- Bees make their nests from wax, and wasps make their nests from different materials, including mud or paper-like materials made from chewed wood particles and their saliva.

 Common Types of Wasps In Florida